Insights VAT

 The document pack is not a one-time hurdle you clear and forget.
 It becomes the foundation of your ongoing VAT record.
 The name, address and banking details you registered are the details the FTA holds on file, and any change — a licence renewal under a new number, a change of address, a new bank account — has to be updated on EmaraTax to keep the record accurate.
 The turnover declaration you made becomes the baseline against which your first returns are read.

 Your TRN is the most visible legacy of the process.
-It must appear on every tax invoice you issue, and both you and your customers can confirm it through the FTA’s public verification tool.
+The TRN number is what people mean when they ask for your VAT number in the UAE — there is only one, it is issued by the FTA on registration, and it is printed on the TRN certificate the FTA makes available in your EmaraTax account.
+It must appear on every tax invoice you issue, and both you and your customers can check a TRN through the FTA’s public verification tool.
 Keeping it correct on invoices, and checking your suppliers’ TRNs before you recover input VAT on their invoices, is part of staying compliant after registration rather than just at it.

 The businesses that stay clean after registration are the ones whose bookkeeping keeps the registered details and the live records in step — the entity’s legal name on the invoices, the registered bank account carrying the revenue, the turnover figures reconciling to the accounts every close.
 That is ordinary discipline, but it is the discipline that means your next FTA interaction, whether a return or an audit query, starts from records that already agree with each other.